SiddharthBhat120/gold-business-website/README.md

 - **JavaScript** for dynamic functionality (price calculation and form submission).

 # How to Use:
+1. Open the file named Index.Html.
+It will take you to the website.
-1. Enter the gold weight in grams in the calculator.
+2. Enter the gold weight in grams in the calculator.
-2. Click **Calculate Price** to see the total value in INR.
+3. Click **Calculate Price** to see the total value in INR.
-3. Optionally, fill out the **Contact Form** to send an inquiry.
+4. Optionally, fill out the **Contact Form** to send an inquiry.